An acronym may refer to any of the following:

 How do you pronounce an acronym?

-How do you find the meanings of computer acronyms?
+How to find the meanings of computer acronyms?

 The Computer Hope dictionary is full of thousands of acronyms and abbreviations and their meanings.
-Searching for any acronym on Computer Hope will display its definition.
-Try it now, think of any computer acronym you don't know, and enter it into our search at the top or bottom of this page.
+Searching for any acronym on Computer Hope displays its definition.
+Try it now, enter any computer acronym into our search at the top or bottom of this page.
 You can also find a full list of computer acronyms on the link below.

 Abbreviation vs. an acronym